CogTool-Modern/cogtool-1/docs/tutorial.md

 of the Office of Naval Research or the U. S. Government

 ### Conventions For This Tutorial

 #### NOTES about CogTool 1.0b18:

-  This document is about CogTool 1.0b18, but other releases will follow.
+⬜️ This document is about CogTool 1.0b18, but other releases will follow.
 When some behavior is specific to CogTool 1.0b18 and is expected to change in a future release, a note appears in a gray box like this one.

 #### KNOWN BUGS in CogTool 1.0b18:

-  When there is a known bug in CogTool 1.0b18, it is indicated with a note in a yellow box like this one.
+🟨 When there is a known bug in CogTool 1.0b18, it is indicated with a note in a yellow box like this one.

 This tutorial demonstrates an example of using CogTool to make a prediction.
 Therefore, it discusses only the aspects of CogTool that are necessary for completing this example.
-If you have additional questions, please consult the full **_CogTool User Guide_**.
+If you have additional questions, please consult the full [CogTool User Guide](https://raw.githubusercontent.com/cogtool/documentation/master/end-user/user-guide/CogToolUserGuide_1_2%202.pdf).

 Terms in this guide that are CAPITALIZED (in this fashion) refer to the items that are created and edited in CogTool.
 If the conventional English definition is intended, the words will have no special formatting.

 ## System Requirements
 CogTool is a cross-platform application.
 Unless otherwise noted, instructions are identical whether CogTool is running on Mac OS X or Windows-based computers.
 Screen images of CogTool in this guide are taken from a Macintosh; only minor visual differences exist between these images and the PC.

 CogTool is compatible with MacOS X 10.4 and above including Intel Macs (i.e., those shipped after December 2005).
 It is also compatible with Microsoft Windows XP.
-CogTool will function on older versions of Windows (down to Windows 98) but requires the GDI+ library, which you can install from Microsoft at [http://www.microsoft.com/msdownload/platformsdk/sdkupdate/psdkredist.htm]
+CogTool will function on older versions of Windows (down to Windows 98) but requires the GDI+ library, which you can install from Microsoft at [http://www.microsoft.com/msdownload/platformsdk/sdkupdate/psdkredist.htm](http://www.microsoft.com/msdownload/platformsdk/sdkupdate/psdkredist.htm).

 ## Table of Contents

 [1 CogTool Overview 6](#cogtool-overview)